wandersonsc/recursion/README.md

 ## Reverse a string using recursion in Python

-The following code defines a function rreverse that takes a string as its argument and returns the reverse of the input string using recursion
+The following code defines a function `reverse` that takes a `string` as its argument and returns the reverse of the input string using recursion

 ## Get the code.